kharyam/SensorVisualizer/README.txt

 6. Search for 	"Maven Integration"

-7. CLick the install button under the "Maven Integration for Eclipse WTP" plugin
+7. Click the install button under the "Maven Integration for Eclipse WTP" plugin

-8. CLick next, accept the license agreement, select finish.
+8. Click next, accept the license agreement, select finish.
 Select yes when it asks you to restart.

 Maven is a build tool which simplifies building java projects.
 In a nutshell, a maven project hass a pom.xml file which defines metadata about your project (such as any dependencies).
 Maven then downloads the dependencies for you and includes them in your project.
 See this link for a 5-minute maven tutorial: